SUSE/scf-minibroker/README.md

 # Assessing the minibroker database charts.

-The main purpose of the tooling in this directory is to assess which of the publicly available charts for the databases supported by minibroker will work with SCF.
+The main purpose of the tooling in this repository is to assess which of the publicly available charts for the databases supported by minibroker will work with SCF.